togiberlin/ui-ux-designer-roadmap/README.md

 Below, you'll find a roadmap on how to become a UI/UX designer.
 It lists all common tools of the trade in order to become a digital creative.
 It is inspired by [this roadmap on how to become a web developer](https://github.com/kamranahmedse/developer-roadmap).

-this is an updated version of the [Roadmap to becoming an UI/UX Designer 2017](https://github.com/togiberlin/designer-roadmap).

 If you have any improvements, don't hesitate to post an [issue](https://github.com/togiberlin/designer-roadmap/issues) or make a [pull request](https://github.com/togiberlin/designer-roadmap/pulls) 🙃